Your hiking gear is crucial for any of your hiking experiences in nature!

 Choosing the Right Hiking Shorts Size

-An important feature to look for when choosing the right hiking shorts for you is the number and size of the pockets.
+An important feature to look for when selecting the right hiking shorts for you is the number and size of the pockets.

 Having pockets in your shorts is handy for keeping the smaller pieces of hiking gear to hand, such as a map or your digital camera, without getting things in and out of your backpack every time you need them.

-Comfort is important, so it is always best to try on hiking shorts before you buy them.
+Comfort is essential, so it is always best to try on hiking shorts before you buy them.

-Make sure that the shorts have an elastic waistband as this will allow for easier movement.
+Make sure that the shorts have an elastic waistband as this will allow for more natural movement.

 Check the flexibility of the shorts when trying them on by leaning and stretching in different angles.

 One option you might like to consider is hiking pants that convert into shorts.

 This means you have a practical piece of clothing that is suitable for all weathers, rather than having to buy separate hiking pants and hiking shorts.

 Convertible hiking pants work well if you are hiking in months when the weather is somewhat interchangeable, and you can easily adapt your attire, so it is suitable for the conditions.